 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This ensures that the work is done correctly using the most up-to-date installation methods.
-Since 2012, Virginia's Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors working on solar PV systems.
-Even if a contractor has an AES license, they may still need to subcontract electrical, plumbing or HVAC work.
+Hiring a licensed solar installer is critical.
+This help guarantee that the work is done correctly using the most up-to-date installation methods.
+Since 2012, the Virginia Department of Professional and Occupational Regulation has issued Alternative Energy Systems (AES) licenses to contractors working on solar PV systems.
+A contractor with an AES license may need to subcontract plumbing, electrical or HVAC work.

-Top-notch solar installations should have strong workmanship and performance warranties.
-A workmanship guarantee covers installation defects, such as poor alignment, poor wiring, or cracks in the panels.
+Top-notch solar installations should have strong workmanship and performance guarantees.
+A workmanship warranty covers installation issues, such as cracks in the panels, poor wiring, or poor alignment.
 A performance guarantee ensures a minimum energy output.
 Comprehensive guarantees indicate that a solar company believes in its work.

 Incentive Type: Personal Tax Deduction